reexjungle/xcal/README.md

 Why xCal?
 =========
-First of all, xCal is **free** - yes  *'free' as in 'free air'* and not *'free' as in 'free beer'* because the best things inlife such as air and sunshine are free.
+First of all, xCal is **free** - yes  *'free' as in 'free air'* and not *'free' as in 'free beer'* because the best things in life such as air and sunshine are free!

 Secondly, xCal gives you total control over your calendar information because you are responsible for the storage and maintenance of your calendar on your own machine.